 The Wiler Story

-John Jacob Wiler, she said, came to America from Switzerland after traveling the whole European continent as a weaving apprentice making lace; and after dodging cannon fire in one of those epic Napoleonic battles.
+John Jacob Wiler, she said, came to America from Switzerland after traveling the whole European continent as a weaving apprentice making lace.
+He schooled in France, and was kidnaped in Germany to be pressed into military service for their Napoleonic war.
+He managed to dodge cannon fire in one of those epic battles, but came away with bad dreams of so many fallen soldiers.

 He was in his thirties when he got to Mansfield and worked for Henry Steyer at his inn built of logs.
 He married Steyer’s daughter, and then was wedded as well to the innkeeper’s trade when his father-in-law put the log tavern in Wiler’s name.